iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > No problems downloading and it appears active on my Samsung S10.
 Would love to understand more about the keys as we're registering them without leaving the house!<br> :date: __2020-08-12 22:11:42__

 > Seems to work just fine, but the interface is slow and it's hard to know if this is actually running or if I have to load up the app manually every time.<br> :date: __2020-08-07 11:52:24__

-> I found it easily, I just typed in covid and found the app.
-But like others have said, when you close the app and open it it says tracing not active then changes to active.
-Unsure if it is working when the app isn't open.<br> :date: __2020-08-04 11:47:01__